msheliga1/SeaChange2/README.md

 =============================================================

-3/23/18 Entire Eclipse project uploaded using command line git including 40 new or modified files.
+The entire Eclipse project uploaded on 3.23.18 using command line git including 40 new or modified files.

 Examples of new JSP, controller, formbean, object, dao, and searchFormBuilder code uploaded in the various admin and administration folders including: